Trust / Payments / 1958 / 1976-present

 Payment is a trust problem disguised as a checkout step.
 The customer wants to know the card will work.
 The merchant wants to know the payment will clear.
 Both sides need confidence before the transaction is finished.

 That is why Visa's acceptance mark is a brand asset.
-It does not only decorate a card.
+It does not merely decorate a card.
 It tells the customer that a network of issuers, acquirers, merchants, rules, and settlement behavior exists behind the moment.

 From BankAmericard To Visa